To search sessions by speaker, institution, session type, or title, click here.

 B4.
 Panel | Terrace I & II

-Jeffrey Foy, Paul Pasquaretta, Mark Hoffman, Millie Hepburn, and David Atkins
+Jeffrey Foy, Paul Pasquaretta, Mark Hoffman, and Millie Hepburn

 We contextualize our WAC small-scale SoTL grants by discussing the role of disciplinary differences in writing and assessment.
 Three researchers from different disciplines then discuss their projects: writing-to-learn in a computer science course; patient-scenarios in nursing; journals to encourage reflection and assess mentoring in a cinematography course.